- 3445 Peachtree Street NE, Suite 1225, Atlanta GA 30326

 - Forensic Accountant, Insolvency Trustee, Restructuring & Turnaround Professional, Turnaround Professional, Business Valuation Specialist, Litigation Support Professional

-Mr. Hewitt manages the Forensic Accounting and Litigation Support practice with Mr. Ratner, and leads many of the firm’s significant forensic accounting and fraud investigative, due diligence and litigation support assignments.
+Mr. Hewitt primarily practices in the Forensic Accounting and Litigation Support area, and leads many of the firm’s significant forensic accounting, fraud, investigative, due diligence and litigation support assignments.

 - Several domestic and Caribbean governmental units of various charges of public corruption, including mismanagement of construction projects, and determining reasons why a Caribbean nation’s massive public bailout of financial institutions owned by a multinational private company was required;